sez11a/liferay-docs/develop/tutorials/articles/120-customizing/01-customizing-jsps/00-overriding-jsps-intro.markdown

 +$$$

-**Note:** Since @product@ 7.0, JSP overrides using [OSGi Fragments](/develop/tutorials/-/knowledge_base/7-0/overriding-a-modules-jsps) and
+**Note:** JSP overrides using
+[OSGi Fragments](/develop/tutorials/-/knowledge_base/7-0/overriding-a-modules-jsps)
+and
 [Custom JSP Bags](/develop/tutorials/-/knowledge_base/7-0/overriding-core-jsps)
-are deprecated.
+were deprecated in @product@ 7.0 and are completely removed in @product@ 7.1.
+It's no longer possible to override JSPs in these ways.
 They're replaced by the API-based JSP customization approaches:

 -   [Dynamic includes](/develop/tutorials/-/knowledge_base/7-1/customizing-jsps-with-dynamic-includes)
 -   [Portlet filters](/develop/tutorials/-/knowledge_base/7-1/jsp-overrides-using-portlet-filters)